niallpcarroll/musical-hangman/README.md

 + The background image of music manuscript, both of the modal images, and the error page image, were freely available from [Pexels](https://www.pexels.com).

 + The hangman images are my own using screenshots from Microsoft Paint app.

++ The correct and incorrect sound effects are from [FreeSound](https://www.freesound.org).

++ The mute / unmute button icons are from [FontAwesome](https://www.fontawesome.com).

 + [AmIResponsive](https://ui.dev/amiresponsive) for device responsivity image in README file.